 The Moderation League of New York was formed in 1923.
 Its goal was to modify National Prohibition.
 It worked closely with two groups.
 One was the American Federation of Labor (AFL).
 The other was the Constitutional Liberty League of Massachusetts.
-The strategy was to modify the Volstead Act‘s definition of ‘intoxicating liquors.’1
+The strategy was to modify the Volstead Act‘s definition of “intoxicating liquors.”1

-It seemed to the League more pragmatic to modify a piece of legislation.
+It seemed to the League more pragmatic to modify a piece of law.
 Trying to repeal an amendment to the Constitution had never been done.
 Even the legality of doing it was in question.

 It was a small state group.
-But it became a very powerful anti-Prohibition force.2 It worked with a ‘central group [the joint legislative committee] representing organizations opposed to the prohibition amendment….In general, these organizations are working for modification of the Volstead law to permit the sale of light wines, and beers, which is a move that has been endorsed by the American Federation of Labor, whose president chairs the headquarters [of the committee] in Washington, DC.’3
+But it became a very powerful anti-Prohibition force.2 It worked with a “central group [the joint legislative committee] representing organizations opposed to the prohibition amendment….In general, these organizations are working for modification of the Volstead law to permit the sale of light wines, and beers, which is a move that has been endorsed by the American Federation of Labor, whose president chairs the headquarters [of the committee] in Washington, DC.”3

 The Moderation League did a survey of 602 police departments in 1926.
-It found that Prohibition law violations had risen dramatically over time.
+It found that Prohibition law violations had risen greatly over time.
 The survey also found that the increase in arrests was up more in those states that were already dry before National Prohibition.4

 Julian Codman represented the joint legislative committee in testimony before Congress.
-He stated that ‘the Moderation League (Inc.), of New York, has not much of a membership, but is what you might better describe as a small working organization.’6 But by working with other groups, the League was able to increase its political influence.
+He stated that “the Moderation League (Inc.), of New York, has not much of a membership, but is what you might better describe as a small working organization.”6 But by working with other groups, the League was able to increase its political influence.

 The Moderation League of New York lost the battle over the alcohol content in alcoholic beverages.
 But it helped achieve much more than it ever expected.
 It helped win the repeal of National Prohibition.

-1 Kyvig, D.E.
-Repealing National Prohibition.
-Kent, OH: Kent State U, 2000, p.
+1 Kyvig, D. Repealing National Prohibition, p.
 59.

-3 Duncan leads fight on ‘dry’ amendment.
-The Stone Cutters’ J, March, 1924, p.
+3 Duncan leads fight on “dry” amendment.
+Stone Cutters’ J, March, 1924, p.
 3.

 5 Proceedings of the Twentieth Annual Convention of the Maryland State and District of Columbia Federation of Labor.
 Hagerstown, MD, April 7, 1924, p.
 46.

 6 Statement of Julian Codman….
 Hearings before the Subcommittee of the Committee of the Judiciary, U.S. Senate.
 April 5-24, 1926.
-Washington, DC: GPO, 1926.
+Wash: GPO, 1926.